 - Palazio de las Garzas - Panamá.
 Residence of the President of Panama, governmental office.
 Building was initially constructed in 1673 but has been significantly modified over the time.
 In 1922 herons were introduced in the coutryard and since then are freely roaming here.

 - Portobelo Customs House - Colón.
 One of the oldest preserved buildings in the historical Portobelo town, constructed in Renaissance style in 1630 - 1634.

 - Santiago Secondary School - Veraguas.
-Very ornate school building in Moorish Revival style, constructed in late 1930ies.
+Very ornate school building in Moorish Revival style, constructed in the late 1930s.